aboglioli/fullstack-graphql/README.md

-# Node < GraphQL > React boilerplate project
+# Node < GraphQL > React starter project

-Boilerplate project to start easily a project using Node, GraphQL and React.
+Starter project to start easily a project using Node, GraphQL and React.

 It includes **backend** and **frontend** code.